SynergygraphicIB/AWS-Centralized-loggings/README.md

 # AWS-Centralized-loggings
 The Centralized Logging solution helps organizations collect, analyze, and display Amazon CloudWatch Logs in a single dashboard.
-This solution consolidates, manages, and analyzes log files from various sources.
-You can collect Amazon CloudWatch Logs from multiple accounts and AWS Regions into a Logging Account in a single region.
+This solution consolidates, manages, and analyzes log files from Amazon CloudWatch Logs from one Source Account in us-east-1 Region into a Centralized Logging Account in a single region (us-east-1).

+For the purpose of this tutorial we will use the following account numbers.

 Source-Account= 222222222222